-(1) ORS 471.223 authorizes the Commission to issue a Special Events Winery license to a Winery licensee.
-The special license may allow the licensee to sell wine, malt beverages and cider allowed to be sold under the annual Winery license at retail for consumption on or off the licensed premises at a location other than that designated as the winery's annually licensed premises.

-(2) ORS 471.227 authorizes the Commission to issue a Special Events Grower license to a Grower Sales Privilege licensee.
-The special license may allow the licensee to sell wine and cider allowed to be sold under the annual Grower Sales Privilege license at retail for consumption on or off the licensed premises at a location other than that designated as the grower's annually licensed premises.

-(a) "Bar" means a counter at which the preparation, pouring, serving, sale, or consumption of alcoholic beverages is the primary activity;

-(b) "Food counter" means a counter in an area in which minors are allowed and at which the primary activity at all times is the preparation, serving, sale, or consumption of food;

-(c) "License day" means from 7:00 am until 2:30 am on the succeeding calendar day.
-The license fee is \$10.00 per license day or any part of a license day.

-(A) Two or more category III or IIIa administrative violations of any type, or category IV violations involving minors.
-However, if the circumstances of a violation include aggravation, one violation may be sufficient; or
+- (1) ORS 471.223 authorizes the Commission to issue a Special Events Winery license to a Winery licensee.
+The special license may allow the licensee to sell wine, malt beverages and cider allowed to be sold under the annual Winery license at retail for consumption on or off the licensed premises at a location other than that designated as the winery's annually licensed premises. - (2) ORS 471.227 authorizes the Commission to issue a Special Events Grower license to a Grower Sales Privilege licensee.
+The special license may allow the licensee to sell wine and cider allowed to be sold under the annual Grower Sales Privilege license at retail for consumption on or off the licensed premises at a location other than that designated as the grower's annually licensed premises. - (3) Definitions.
+For this rule: - (a) "Bar" means a counter at which the preparation, pouring, serving, sale, or consumption of alcoholic beverages is the primary activity: - (b) "Food counter" means a counter in an area in which minors are allowed and at which the primary activity at all times is the preparation, serving, sale, or consumption of food; - (c) "License day" means from 7:00 am until 2:30 am on the succeeding calendar day.
+The license fee is \$10.00 per license day or any part of a license day. - (d) "Serious violation history" means: - (A) Two or more category III or IIIa administrative violations of any type, or category IV violations involving minors.
+However, if the circumstances of a violation include aggravation, one violation may be sufficient; or - (B) One category I, II, or IIa administrative violation; or - (C) Two or more crimes or offenses involving liquor laws.

-(e) "Social game" means a game other than a lottery, if authorized by a local county or city ordinance pursuant to ORS 167.121, between players in a private business, private club, or place of public accommodation where no house player, house bank, or house odds exist and there is no house income from the operation of the social game.

-(f) "Video lottery game" means a video lottery game terminal authorized by the Oregon State Lottery.
+- (e) "Social game" means a game other than a lottery, if authorized by a local county or city ordinance pursuant to ORS 167.121, between players in a private business, private club, or place of public accommodation where no house player, house bank, or house odds exist and there is no house income from the operation of the social game. - (f) "Video lottery game" means a video lottery game terminal authorized by the Oregon State Lottery.
 Examples include but are not limited to video poker and video slots.
-Keno monitors are not considered a video lottery game.

-(4) The Commission will not approve more than five license days on a single application.
-The Commission may limit approval of any application to a single license day or to any number of license days fewer than five days.

-(5) Applicants must apply in writing for a Special Event Winery or Special Event Grower license, using the application form provided by the Commission.
+Keno monitors are not considered a video lottery game. - (4) The Commission will not approve more than five license days on a single application.
+The Commission may limit approval of any application to a single license day or to any number of license days fewer than five days. - (5) Applicants must apply in writing for a Special Event Winery or Special Event Grower license, using the application form provided by the Commission.
 The Commission may require additional forms, documents, or information as part of the application.
 The Commission may refuse to process any application not complete, not accompanied by the documents or disclosures required by the form or the Commission, or that does not allow the Commission sufficient time to investigate it.
 Sufficient time is typically one to three weeks prior to the event date.
 The Commission may give applicants the opportunity to be heard if the Commission refuses to process an application.
-A hearing under this subsection is not subject to the requirements for contested case proceeding under ORS 183.310 to 183.550.

-(6) The application for a special license under this rule shall include:

-(a) A written, dated, and signed plan the Commission determines adequately manages:

-(B) Patronage by minors as set out in subsection (7) of this rule; and
+A hearing under this subsection is not subject to the requirements for contested case proceeding under ORS 183.310 to 183.550. - (6) The application for a special license under this rule shall include: - (a) A written, dated, and signed plan the Commission determines adequately manages: - (A) The event to prevent problems and violations; - (B) Patronage by minors as set out in subsection (7) of this rule; and - (C) Alcohol consumption by adults.